 They feast on our blood, they’re great at hiding in crevices, within clothing, behind wallpaper, and under mattresses, they reproduce very quickly, and their excrement leaves a nasty, lingering odour.

 If you’ve spotted bedbugs, we know you want to get rid of them immediately.
-Treating them yourself is not an option — we will work fast to help protect you and your family from these awful pests.
+Treating them yourself is not an option — we will work fast to help you and your family get rid of bedbugs!